What is AI in banking?

 Legacy system integration and data silos

 This is the biggest barrier to AI adoption.
-Most banks run on 20 to 40 disconnected systems.
-Your core doesn't talk to your CRM.
-Your CRM doesn't talk to your mobile app.
+Most banks run on 20 to 40 disconnected systems that can't share data effectively.

 Talent, change management, and operating model